AlexTechnic/AlexTechnic/README.md

 Currently (2024) I'm studying

-- Computer Science at GoIT University (a branch of Woolf University)
+- Computer Science at GoIT Neoversity (a branch of Woolf University)

-- Robotics Engineering at IU University of Applied Sciences.
+- Robotics Engineering at IU International University of Applied Sciences.

 You can reach me via email at alex.technic.2020@gmail.com.